treyz1999-lgtm/CardGamePlus/docs/architecture.md

 Responsible for:

 - Creating runtime games
-- Reconstructing runtime Decks
+- Reconstructing the User's runtime Deck
+- Constructing the default AI Deck
 - Managing active games
 - Coordinating the GameEngine
+- Awarding post-game rewards

-The GameService orchestrates the other services but contains no gameplay rules.
+The GameService orchestrates persistence services but contains no gameplay rules.

 ---